b-dasht/MappingSpectralAnalysis/README.md

-# Mapping Spectra Processing and Analysis
+# Raman Mapping Spectra Processing and Analysis

 This repository contains scripts primarily designed for processing and analysing Raman mapping data obtained using the Renishaw WiRE software package.
 However, the scripts can easily be adapted for other software packages and data types.